biosustain/fermentation-mpc/README.md

 ![](/images/mpc.png)
 From the first row the model simulation based on online data can be seen with the predictive model.
 Experimental data is also shown here.
-The second row is future prediction on grams of serine, production rate and serine titer.
+The second row is future prediction on grams of serine, production rate and serine titer with varying feeding parameters.

 ## Requirements
 The project uses pipenv to handle virtual environment. <br />